 Vivenna shivered.

-“Come on,” he whispered, then turned back onto the street.
+“Come on,” he whispered, then turned back toward the building.
 She followed as quietly as she could.
 As she moved for the front door, however, Vasher grabbed her arm and shook his head.
-She followed him around to the side, barely noticing the two lumps of unconscious bodies stuffed into a ditch on the side of the building.
+She followed him around to the side, barely noticing the two lumps of unconscious bodies stuffed into a ditch.

 At the back of the building, Vasher began to feel around on the ground.
 After a few moments without success, he cursed quietly and pulled something from his pocket.
 A handful of straw.